 When protocols are not correct, or when a vulnerability lets an exploit destroy a protocol, then the concurrent portions fail to work co-operatively and the system behaves incorrectly.

-This vulnerability is related to 6.61 Concurrent data access , which discusses situations where the protocol to control access to resources is explicitly visible to the participating partners and makes use of visible shared resources.
+This vulnerability is related to 6.61 Concurrent data access [CGX], which discusses situations where the protocol to control access to resources is explicitly visible to the participating partners and makes use of visible shared resources.
 In comparison, this vulnerability discusses scenarios where such resources are protected by protocols, and considers ways that the protocol itself may be misused.

 6.63.2 Cross references